rjsmith/nk-football/modules/urn.uk.co.rsbatechnology.football.matches/src/resources/doc/dev_diary.md

 This request effectively transfers football match state from CSV -> HDS -> RDBMS.
 Resolution into the test space superstack ensures that all of the endpoints can be resolved.

+Whilst writing the MatchResultsRDBMSAccessor class, I used the NetKernel SQL Playpen to check the SQL statements.
+I also wrote a jUnit test, MatchResultsRDBMSACcessorTests, to test the internal parsing of the returned ResultSet HDS structure into the Match Results HDS.

+I added a simple XUnit test to assert that the endpoint returns valid HDS match representation.

 Gotchas & Lessons Learnt
 -----------------------
 Stumbling blocks encountered whilst working on this module: